-A Pass Through Certificate Event of Default (a "PTC Event of Default") under each Pass Through Trust Agreement means the failure to pay:
+A Pass Through Certificate Event of Default (a "PTC Event of Default") under the Pass Through Trust Agreement means the failure to pay:

-- The outstanding Pool Balance of the applicable Class of Certificates within ten Business Days of the Final Maturity Date for such Class. - Interest due on such Class of Certificates within ten Business Days of any Distribution Date (unless the Subordination Agent shall have made Interest Drawings, or withdrawals from the Cash Collateral Account for such Class of Certificates, with respect thereto in an aggregate amount sufficient to pay such interest and shall have distributed such amount to the Trustee entitled thereto).
+- The outstanding Pool Balance of the Certificates within ten Business Days of the Final Maturity Date for such Certificates. - Interest due on the Certificates within ten Business Days of any Distribution Date (unless the Subordination Agent shall have made Interest Drawings, or withdrawals from the Cash Collateral Account for such Certificates, with respect thereto in an aggregate amount sufficient to pay such interest and shall have distributed such amount to the Trustee).
 (Section 1.01)

-Any failure to make expected principal distributions with respect to any Class of Certificates on any Regular Distribution Date (other than the Final Maturity Date) will not constitute a PTC Event of Default with respect to such Certificates.
-A PTC Event of Default with respect to the most senior outstanding Class of Certificates resulting from an Indenture Default will constitute a Triggering Event.
+Any failure to make expected principal distributions with respect to the Certificates on any Regular Distribution Date (other than the Final Maturity Date) will not constitute a PTC Event of Default with respect to such Certificates.
+A PTC Event of Default with respect to the most senior outstanding Class of Certificates resulting from an Indenture Default will constitute a Triggering Event